Build Guide for PC Builds for Minecraft (Custom & Pre-built)

 VI.
 Power Supply Unit for Minecraft PC Build

-Manually calculating the power consumption of your components can be a bit difficult since it is not as simple as just adding all the TDP together.
+Manually calculating the power consumption of your components can be a bit difficult since it is not as simple as just adding all the TDPs together.

-Instead to find the right power supply unit, we recommend you use the calculators:
+Instead, to find the right power supply unit, I recommend you use the calculators:

 Other than the wattage rating of the PSU, the other two important factors are:

 2. Power Supply Efficiency: Make sure the power supply unit has 80Plus certification.
-80Plus certifications ensures that PSU will at least maintain an efficiency of 80% at all times.
+80Plus certifications ensure that PSU will at least maintain an efficiency of 80% at all times.

-Cheaper PC builds for Minecraft would require a smaller PSU compared to more expensive builds.
+Cheaper PC builds for Minecraft would require a smaller PSU than more expensive ones.
 For instance, if your build does not include a dedicated graphics card, then your power requirements will be much lower.

-At the same time, it is better to invest in a PSU with a somewhat higher wattage rating than required for future expansions.
+At the same time, investing in a PSU with a somewhat higher wattage rating is better than what is required for future expansions.

 Important Minecraft Graphics Settings and Their Impact